ikaera/Book-Search-Engine-IE/README.md

 <!-- What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running. -->

+- Clone GitHub Repo;
+- Open the terminal and type `npm install` or `npm i` to install the dependencies.
+- Enter `npm start` to run backend of the application or open "node server/server.js",
+- Enter `npm develop` to run both back and front end (or start "concurrently \"cd server && npm run watch\" \"cd client && npm start\""),
+- Enter `npm build` to cd client && npm run build.

 ### Acceptance Criteria

 - GIVEN a book search engine